Average NZ Salaries by Age 2025 - Where Do You Stand?

 Related Guides:

 - Comparison is the thief of joy.
-However, many Kiwis are occasionally keen to find out how they stack up financially against other New Zealanders.
+However, many New Zealanders are occasionally keen to find out how they stack up financially against other New Zealanders.

 - Finding the relevant data to benchmark variables like income and net worth by age can be difficult, causing confusion and uncertainty.